duke-malaria-collaboratory/DiscovR/_episodes/03-r-data-cleaning.md

 > >   rename(country = location_name)
 > > ~~~
 > > {: .language-r}
-> >
 > > Note that the column is labeled `country` even though it has values beyond the names of countries.
 We will take care of this later when we join datasets.
 > {: .solution}
 {: .challenge}

 Because the `country` column is now present in both datasets, we'll call `country` our "key".
 We want to match the rows in each dataframe together based on this key.
 Note that the values within the country column have to be exactly identical for them to match (including the same case).

+> ## What problems might we run into with merging?
+> > ## Solution
-Now, when we join them together, can you think of any problems we might run into when we merge things?
-We might not have pollution data for all of the countries in the `smoking_1990` dataset and vice versa.
+> > We might not have pollution data for all of the countries in the `smoking_1990` dataset and vice versa.
 Also, a country might be represented in both dataframes but not by the same name in both places.
+> {.solution}
+{: .challenge}

 The dplyr package has a number of tools for joining dataframes together depending on what we want to do with the rows of the data of countries that are not represented in both dataframes.
 Here we'll be using `left_join()`.
 In a "left join", the new dataframe only has those rows for the key values that are found in the first dataframe listed.
 This is a very commonly used join.

 > ## Bonus: Other dplyr join functions
 >
 > Other joins and can be performed using `inner_join()`, `right_join()`, `full_join()`, and `anti_join()`.
 In a "left join", if the key is present in the left hand dataframe, it will appear in the output, even if it is not found in the the right hand dataframe.
 For a right join, the opposite is true.
 For a full join, all possible keys are included in the output dataframe.
 For an anti join, only ones found in the left data frame are included.
 > ![]({{ page.root }}/fig/r-data-analysis/dplyr-join.png)
 > [Image source](https://tavareshugo.github.io/r-intro-tidyverse-gapminder/08-joins/index.html)